Patterson Town Hall

 An annual permit is required to use the facility.
-Permit fees of $20 for one vehicle or $25 for 2 vehicles are used to defray the cost of operating the Center.
+Permit fees are $30 for the first permit or $10 for the second permit.
+A commercial recycling permit costs $200.00.
+The fees are used to defray the cost of operating the Center.

 Town residents may purchase a permit at Town Hall or by mail.
 The Center is open only to Patterson residents.